 Spanky’s Ladder (Double Black Diamond)

-Spanky’s Ladder is another famous couloir, but less extreme than its nearby neighbour, Saudan’s.
+Spanky’s Ladder is a famous gateway into Whistler’s Alpine playground, including the Garnet, Diamond, Ruby and Sapphire Bowls.
 It is considered one of the best ski runs in Whistler.
-The classic couloir doesn’t lack its own challenges, however.
+Whilst it’s less extreme than some of its fellow Double Black Diamond runs, it doesn’t lack its own challenges.
 To access the terrain, skiers will need to hike from the top of the Glacier Express.
 The distance to the peak will only take you five minutes or so, but you definitely will feel like you are earning your turns.
 If you’re in doubt as to where to go, follow the boot prints in the snow, a good indicator.
 Any powder hound will be in their element once they experience Spanky’s Ladder.

 Stay At: